 The Stokemonkey is a mid-drive conversion package originally developed by Clever Cycles in the early 2000's for tackling the steep hills of San Francisco with a Cargo Bike.
 While many newer incarnations of mid-drive ebikes and kits have taken shape since then, the Stokemonkey continues to fill a unique need.
-Its use of a low RPM direct drive motor provides smooth silent operation, and its exclusive use of regular bicycle hardware for gearing makes it hackable and serviceable without any proprietary components.
+Its use of a low RPM hub motor provides smooth operation with minimal chain noise, and its exclusive use of regular bicycle hardware for gearing makes it hackable and serviceable without any proprietary components.

 The original Stokemonkey was discontinued in 2011 due to parts supply issues, but we've been able to work with Clever and bring this coveted product back through an updated supply chain.
-In the process we have moved to a lighter and more efficient motor, better waterproofing, and a universal clampset design.
+In the process we have moved to provide lighter and more efficient motor choices, better waterproofing, and a universal clampset design.

-The classic Stokemonkey design uses a modified rear hub motor with the freewheel on the left side to turn a tandem crankset.
+The classic Stokemonkey design uses a modified rear hub motor with a single speed freewheel on the left side to turn a tandem crankset.
 This arrangement is elegant and simple, and if the motor RPM is adjusted to match the rider's cadence then as the rider changes through the gears the motor stays in an optimal RPM range for best efficiency.
-Although originally intended for longtail cargo bikes based on the Xtracycle kit, the mount is flexible enough to work with a range of other cargo bikes like the Yuba Mundo and Big Dummy, as well as front loaders like the Bullitt and Cetma.
+Although originally intended for longtail cargo bikes based on the Xtracycle kit, the mount is flexible enough to work with a range of other cargo bikes like the Yuba Mundo

 At the moment, we do not have a formal installation and user guide prepared for the classic stokemonkey kit.
 However most of the installation process is exactly the same as the original clever cycle's stokemonkey, and that is accessible through the web archives here.

 The only two significant differences that won't be obvious:

 - The throttle plugs into the Cycle Analyst, rather than plugging into the controller.